Asynchronous Stochastic Approximation with Applications to Average-Reward Reinforcement Learning: Proofs for Section

 \begin{lemma} As $t \to \infty$, $\tl \lambda(t + \cdot)$ converges a.s.\ in $\tl \Upsilon$ to $\bar \lambda(\cdot) \equiv \tfrac{1}{d} I$. \end{lemma}

-This lemma implies a unique limiting ODE associated with the interpolated trajectory $\bar x(\cdot)$ \eqref{eq-cont-traj2} (see Sec.~\ref{sec-cvg}).
-As noted earlier in Sec.~\ref{sec-2.2}, this uniqueness is not only technically convenient for the convergence analysis but also facilitates further investigation of the shadowing properties of the asynchronous SA algorithm \eqref{eq-alg0} (cf.\ Sec.~\ref{sec-shad}).
+This lemma implies a unique limiting ODE associated with the interpolated trajectory $\bar x(\cdot)$ in \eqref{eq-cont-traj2} (see Sec.~\ref{sec-cvg}).
+As noted earlier, this uniqueness is not only technically convenient for the convergence analysis but also facilitates further investigation of the shadowing properties of the asynchronous SA algorithm \eqref{eq-alg0} (see Sec.~\ref{sec-shad}).